|Town/Region||Petrozavodsk, Ladoga Lake, Valaam, Olonets, Sortavala|

 In brief, the key benefit of this project will be to help ensure the long-term conservation of a remarkable local endemic species.
 This will in turn assist significantly in the conservation of other important but less spectacular species as well as the local landscape from indiscriminate and irreversible development.
 In non-economic terms the protection of this seal will contribute to local pride and reinforce the wider environmental message.

-Read about Tatjana's previous work on this project http://www.ruffordsmallgrants.org/rsg/Projects/TatjanaKharkina or for more information contact:
+Read about Tatjana's previous project https://www.rufford.org/rsg/projects/tatjana_shibaeva ro for more information contact: